 FUNDING AND FUNDING PERIOD

-Montana NASA EPSCoR Research Initiation grants are for up to $50,000 and for one year.
-Requested funds must be accompanied by 50% cost share.
+Montana NASA EPSCoR Research Initiation grants are for up to $60,000 total costs for one year.
+Requested funds must be accompanied by 15% cost share.
 See Budget Preparation Guide for details.
-Montana NASA EPSCoR will be able to accommodate start dates no earlier than Oct 1, 2021 and no later than Jan.
-1, 2022.
+Montana NASA EPSCoR will be able to accommodate start dates no earlier than Oct 1, 2024 and no later than Jan.
+1, 2025.
 Proposals should state the desired start date.
-No-cost extensions might be granted on a case-by-case basis but for no longer than nine months.
+One year no-cost extensions are granted on a case-by-case basis.

 Faculty or appropriate professionals at Montana institutions of higher education are eligible to apply.
 Generally, post-doctoral researchers or researchers who are in temporary positions are not eligible, as the intention of this program is to increase Montana’s capacity for NASA related research.
 Research Initiation Awards are intended for junior faculty or faculty new to NASA-related research.
 Faculty who already have substantial off-campus funding or who are already well established members of research groups with substantial off-campus funding are not encouraged to apply, unless working with NASA represents a significant new direction.

 Recent recipients of a Research Initiation grant who have not submitted a follow-on proposal directly to NASA are generally not eligible for additional funding.
 Those who have recently (three years) held a NASA EPSCoR Research Initiation Grant must include a list of all proposals submitted to NASA and other agencies, indicating whether declined, pending, or awarded.